Using Rental Income to Qualify for a Mortgage

 The process might seem overwhelming at first, but by taking these initial simple steps, you can be on your way to submitting your application:

-• Download your credit reports: By clarifying your prospects from the start, you can get a clearer picture of where you stand and of any challenges that might lie ahead, as well as what you might be able to afford.
+- Download your credit reports: By clarifying your prospects from the start, you can get a clearer picture of where you stand, any challenges that might lie ahead, and what you might be able to afford.
 Find out how to check your credit score here.

-• Find a specialist broker: An advisor with experience of evidencing affordability via rental income will help your plight enormously.
-Not only will they help you to understand what to expect, they can navigate the marketplace on your behalf and strengthen your application.
-Get in touch and we’ll arrange for a broker we work with, who has appropriate experience in this field, to contact you straight away.
+- Find a specialist broker: An advisor with experience evidencing affordability via rental income will help your plight enormously.
+They will help you understand what to expect when navigating the marketplace on your behalf and strengthen your application.
+Get in touch, and we’ll arrange for a broker we work with who has appropriate experience in this field to contact you immediately.

-• Collect all necessary evidence: The documentation with this kind of borrowing is vital and lenders will have clear stipulations around what they need to see before granting any loans.
+- Collect all necessary evidence: The documentation required for this kind of borrowing is vital, and lenders will have clear stipulations about what they need to see before granting any loans.
 Work with your broker and collect everything together.

 We're so confident in our service, we guarantee it.